MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-plan-cater-to-users.md

 ## GPU Workload

 There are also options for users who want to use graphic intensive applications, such as CAD CAM software, that require GPU resources.
-In addition, users can also enjoy a premium desktop experience